per1234/Luni/device-driver.md

 ####Status / Return Value from Methods

 Each of the device driver methods returns an `int` value to the caller.
 The meaning of the returned `int` varies depending on the method called.
 Handles, byte counts, and error status returns are all handled by Firmata the same way.
-Handle values and byte counts are always positive, to distinguish them from error return values.
+Handle values and byte counts are always non-negative, to distinguish them from error return values.

 For transmission by Firmata, the `int` being returned is considered to be a 14-bit signed integer.
 The low-order 7 bits are put in the LSB, and bit 7 is set to 0.
 The higher-order 6 bits and the sign bit are put in the MSB, and bit 7 is set to 0.
 The resulting two bytes are stored in the header at offsets 6 and 7.
 The value is reassembled and sign extended by Firmata on the client side before passing it back to the original caller.